 How do students' attitudes and self-confidence develop for STEM?

 In order to provide opportunities to participate in technological development, it is important to understand how people perceive science and technology, both as engineering students and later in life.
-Several studies have been carried out in this field and in autumn 2018 we hope to recruit a postdoc who, together with other researchers, can develop research in this area.
+Several studies have been carried out in this field.

 The research team